indigotree/www-bagnallcentre-com/content/whats-on/lifestyle-and-diabetes-how-closely-are-they-related.md

 * **Dr Reinhard Kowalski** - Consultant Clinical Psychologist and Psychotherapist, author, mindfulness and meditation teacher, energy psychologist.
 * **Dr Aryan Tavakkoli** - Consultant Physician and Founder of Quantum Clinic, a progressive medical clinic offering a Functional Medicine and Integrative Medicine approach to chronic disease.
 * **Dr Kesar Sadhra** - General Practitioner at Manor Park Medical Centre, the lowest UK spender on diabetes medication and one of the overall top performers in diabetes control.
-* **Dr Heena Patel** - Retired General Practitioner and Partner in The Peacock Healthcare Practice, Teacher of holistic and integrated healthcare.
 * **Dr Jo Lee** - General Practitioner, Life Coach and psychosexual therapist.
 * **Dr Mark Chambers** - Retired General Practitioner, GP trainer, health coach and specialist in non-pharmacological anxiety/trauma management.